sybilhoangRG/support.balsamiq.com/content/tutorials/responsivedesign.md

 [![](https://acme.mybalsamiq.com/projects/responsivewireframes/assets/article-symbols.png)](https://acme.mybalsamiq.com/projects/responsivewireframes/assets/article-symbols.png)

-Now, let's take that idea and use some of the hidden, powerful features of Mockups, namely Symbols and Group Cropping.
+Now, let's take that idea and use some of the hidden, powerful features of Balsamiq, namely Symbols and Group Cropping.
 I'm going to use 2 different techniques that might be interesting to explore:

 **Technique #1:**